These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - We worked with (happy customer company name) and helped them increase productivity by 28% within six months

-If prospects have scroll to get to the bottom of an email, they’ll delete it.
+If prospects have to scroll to get to the bottom of an email, they’ll delete it.
 If they have to re-read a confusing sentence, they’ll delete.
 If sentences aren’t short, they’ll delete.
-If the message is riddled with jargon, poor grammar or text-style language, they’ll delete.
+If the message is riddled with jargon, poor grammar, or text-style language, they’ll delete.

 Limit messages to three or fewer paragraphs with three or fewer short sentences in each.
 It should take fewer than 20 seconds to read.

-Questions are a powerful way to build intrigue in the subject line and/or the first paragraph of email.
+Questions are a powerful way to build intrigue in the subject line and first paragraph.
 But “easy questions” that oversimplify what prospects feel are a turnoff.

-Instead, skip the obvious questions, or ask questions that recognize that their struggles are real:
+Skip the obvious questions, or ask ones that recognize their struggles are real:

 - How much has the recent (negative industry trend) affected your ability to (handle a relevant issue)?